Skip to content

 Highly customizable to your stack.

 Talk to Cosmos Advisor to tailor the Incident Investigator: runbooks, escalation rules, scope boundaries, and the queries it runs.
-Swap in your own observability stack while keeping the same operational workflow.
+Swap in your own observability, issue, and source-control stack while keeping the same operational workflow.